Currently, you do not need a REAL ID to fly domestically within the U.S.

 This will change on May 7, 2025, at which point a REAL ID will be required to fly domestic, though the TSA will still accept several other forms of ID.

 Do You Need a REAL ID to Fly?

 From May 7, 2025, you will need a Real ID to fly domestically within the U.S.

 Note that a REAL ID is required only if you plan to use your state-issued ID or license to fly within the U.S.

 Also note that Michigan, Vermont, Minnesota, and New York states issue REAL ID and state-issued enhanced driver’s licenses, both of which are acceptable.
 Washington state issues enhanced driver’s licenses only.

 State-issued enhanced driver’s licenses are marked with a flag, while you can check if your ID is REAL ID compliant by checking to see if there is a star at the top of your license.

 Other forms of ID will also be acceptable to fly with, which we list below.

-Why Will REAL ID Be Necessary to Fly?
+Why You Will Need REAL ID to Fly

 The REAL ID Act was passed in 2005 but will only come into effect on May 7, 2025, due to various roadblocks and the Covid pandemic.